grepstrength/grepwatch/README.md

 # grepWatch

-**Catch malicious dependency updates before they reach production.**
+**Catch malicious dependency updates before they reach production!**

+- Forget AI attacks!
+- 2026 is the year of the supply chain attack!

 grepWatch is an open-source dependency behavioral diff engine.
 It watches package registeries across six ecosystems and flags when a new release *changes* in suspicious ways. (e.g. new outbound network calls, added obfuscation, high-entropy strings consistent with encoded payloads, and install-time execution hooks)